 This application note compares the performance of fiber optic receivers with conductive ports to fiber optic receivers with non-conductive ports (Figure 1).
-It explains how conductive port receivers solve specific problems encountered in some applications and how they help to improve the electromagnetic immunity of HFBR-24x6xCZ, which is required by such standards as MIL 461 and IEC 801-3.
-The application note also presents test data that shows why Avago's low-resistance conductive port has an advantage over the higher-resistance conductive ports of other manufacturers.
+It explains how conductive port receivers solve specific problems encountered in some applications and how they help to improve the electromagnetic immunity of part number HFBR-24X6 XC, required by such standards as MIL 461 and IEC 801-3.
+The application note also presents test data that shows why HP's low-resistance conductive port has an advantage over the higher-resistance conductive ports of other manufacturers.